innoq/wall-of-consent/README.md

 ### Usage

-Just install this npm and import the code into your JavaScript:
+Install this npm package and import the code into your JavaScript:

 ```
 npm install wall-of-consent --save-dev